JS-Produksiyon/pulsar/v1.1/README.md

 * pywebview.api for backend connectivity
 * JQuery for object manipulation
 * Bootstrap for design and layout
-* FontAwesome SVG+JavaScript for icons
+* FontAwesome SVG+JavaScript for icons -> though this needs to be tested for speed
 * jinja2 + pybabel for base page rendering
 * ui/js/gui.js for interactions

 ---
-Last Updated: 2025-05-18
+Last Updated: 2025-05-19